ENB-ECOSYSTEM-PRODUCTS/ENB-MINIAPP/README.md

 Feature 5:

 Allow enb fams to be able to claim their basename with enb tokens but on the backend it will be swaped for base eth.

+Feature 6;

+Leaderboard system to show users and also their tag, either based , superbased or legendary, and also ther top earn based on yieds claimed.